 Where should I drop off my child, do I have to come in?

-Drop off and pick up parking are located in the East Parking Lot (link to a map) of Sarasota High School.for pick-up and drop-off: heading East on Bahia Vista Street, drive past the Sailor Circus Arena’s blue and white tent, and make your second left into the gates (link to a map).
+Drop off and pick up parking are located in the East Parking Lot of Sarasota High School for pick-up and drop-off: heading East on Bahia Vista Street, drive past the Sailor Circus Arena’s blue and white tent, and make your second left into the gates (Map).
 You must sign your child in and out each day.

 What are the dates of the Showcase Programs?